void

 Pioniere versus Sappeure

 In k.u.k.
 Heer the engineering units were from 1893 organised in 15 Pionierbataillone.
 From 1 October 1912 these forces were reorganised by reducing the number of pioneer battalions to 8 and creating 14 Sappeurbataillone.
-Their area of responsibility were largely overlapping so it is hard to say which branch Hašek had in mind.
+Their areas of responsibility largely overlapped, so it is hard to say which branch Hašek had in mind.
 Translations also diverge.
-The two latest English translation (Zenny Sadlon and Cecil Parrott) both interpret it as Sapper whereas both German translations use the word Pionier.
-Both interpretations seem acceptable.
+The two latest English translations (Zenny Sadlon and Cecil Parrott) both interpret it as Sapper whereas both German translations use the word Pionier.
+Both interpretations are adequate.

 Engineering troops in Prague

-Until 1912 Pionierbataillon Nr.
-3 was stationed in Prague (Ferdinandová kasárna in Karlín).
-In connection with the reforms that year, the three battalions were tranferred to the newly formed Sappeurbataillon Nr.
-3. Only the Ergänzungsbezirk remained in Karlín as the unit were relocated to Rovereto[a].
+Until 1912, Pionierbataillon Nr.
+3 was stationed in Ferdinandova kasárna in Karlín.
+In connection with the reforms that year, the three battalions were transferred to the newly formed Sappeurbataillon Nr.
+3. Only Ergänzungsbezirkskommando remained in Karlín as the unit was relocated to Rovereto[a].

 At the front